 Buried on the remote island of South Georgia after he suffered a heart attack in 1922, British explorer and expedition leader Sir Ernest Shackleton died with no tangible legacy.
-In fact, he was heavily in debt and seen as an unremarkable character, he was soon forgotten by the public.
+In fact, he was heavily in debt and seen as an unremarkable character.
+He was soon forgotten by the public.
 Decades later, cultural historians stumbled on records of Shackleton’s incredible feat in the Antarctic Circle from 1914-1917.
 Rising from the ashes of history, he soon became famous.
 In a 1956 address to the British Association, Sir Raymond Priestley had this to say about the late Ernest Shackleton.“For scientific leadership, give me Scott; for swift and efficient travel give me Amundsen; but when you’re in a hopeless situation, get down on your knees and pray for Shackleton.”

 If he were alive today, Ernest Shackleton would be a dreamer of disruptive technologies.
 He was always pursuing new and audacious ideas with an obsession, confident that he would make a fortune.
 Quite often, however, he only talked about his grand ideas.
 He had dabbled with whaling, mining, a taxi company and even treasure salvage, all with little success.
 Had he settled on something more mundane like manufacturing cigarettes, he would certainly have made it.

 Shackleton being Shackleton, was obviously not contented to make cigarettes.
 In his first expedition to the reach South Pole in 1907, he came within 97 miles of his goal, forced to retreat as rations were depleted.
 As no one had reached the South Pole yet, he was knighted for that feat.
 Eventually, the prize for reaching the South Pole first went to Norwegian explorer Roald Amundsen in 1911.
-Robert Scott died on the same expedition, reaching his goal a month after Amundsen.
+Robert Scott died on the same expedition in that same season, reaching his goal a month after Amundsen.
 Shackleton was clearly envious.
 He had to dream up something bigger than just reaching the South Pole.

 This expedition was named the Imperial Trans-Antarctic Expedition (ITAE) An Antarctic expedition and one as audacious as this, was something which Ernest Shackleton needed to help him escape the boredom of everyday life.
 He thrived on thrills and excitement.
 He was an adventurer down to his marrow.